-As a school we seek to nurture the different gifts that all students bring to our community and to encourage each student to fulfill her academic and personal potential in an atmosphere of freedom care and respect.
-We recognize that some students have special needs – either because they are gifted or have specific learning needs – which require provisions beyond those readily available in the regular classrooms.
-To provide for the needs of these very different students the school relies heavily on the support of the Learning Enrichment Faculty.
+As a school we seek to nurture the different gifts that all students bring to our community and to encourage each student to fulfill her academic and personal potential in an atmosphere of freedom, care and respect.
+We recognise that some students have special needs – either because they are gifted or have specific learning needs – which require provisions beyond those readily available in the regular classrooms.
+To provide for the needs of these very different students, the school relies heavily on the support of the Learning Enrichment Faculty.

->

-> The Faculty provides learning experiences additional and complementary to those in the regular classroom.
+The Faculty provides learning experiences additional and complementary to those in the regular classroom.
 The school works with parents and students to emphasise the importance of acknowledging the need of support, accepting an adjusted curriculum where necessary and developing personal responsibility.

 Future Problem Solving is a multi-disciplinary creative problem solving activity which requires students in a team of four to consider major issues in a futuristic context.
 Other aspects of the program are: Community Problem Solving which looks at real problems of today; and Scenario Writing, where students write a short story set at least twenty years into the future.
 FPS is both a national and international organisation.